 Preventing people from travelling in level four lockdown areas comes into force in Scotland on Boxing day.

-The North Coast 500 in Scotland will be in level 4 of Scotland’s coronvirus alert system frommidight on Boxing day 2020.
+The North Coast 500 in Scotland will be in level 4 of Scotland’s coronavirus alert system from midnight on Boxing Day 2020.

 It is against the law to travel unless there is a “reasonable excuse” – so how is that defined?